Skip to content Accessibility statement

 Slavery and human trafficking statement

 The following statement is made by the University of York in acknowledgement of section 54(1) part 6 of the Modern Slavery Act 2015 (MSA 2015) and sets out the steps that the University has taken to prevent slavery and human trafficking taking place in our supply chains or in any part of our core activities.
 The University is committed to ensuring that it combats slavery and human trafficking throughout its organisation and supply chains.
-This annual statement covers the 2022/23 financial year which ended 31 July 2023.
+This annual statement covers the 2023/24 financial year which ended 31 July 2024.

 Our organisational structure

 The University is a body incorporated under a Charter of Incorporation granted by the Queen in 1963, is an exempt charity and regulated by the Office of Students.
 The University's governing body is the Council which is ultimately responsible for overseeing the University’s activities, determining its future direction and monitoring progress against its strategic ambitions.
-Council is also responsible for ensuring that the University remains financially sustainable and that it complies with its legal obligations.
+The Council is also responsible for ensuring that the University remains financially sustainable and that it complies with its legal obligations.
 It takes the final decision on matters which have a significant impact on the University.

-While Council takes on a monitoring and oversight role as the governing body, it delegates the operational running of the University to the Vice-Chancellor and President, statutory committees and the University Executive Board.
+While the Council takes on a monitoring and oversight role as the governing body, it delegates the operational running of the University to the Vice-Chancellor and President, statutory committees and the University Executive Board.

 Our policies and actions to prevent slavery and human trafficking

 The University of York has a zero tolerance to slavery and human trafficking.
 Its Code of Practice and Principles for Good Ethical Governance is followed when undertaking any academic activities.
 This is reinforced in the University’s Strategic Aims for delivering research for the public good.
 This Code gives particular consideration to activities conducted overseas or in collaboration with overseas partners, in countries or under regimes with poor human rights records or identified as unsafe or high risk by the Foreign & Commonwealth Office.
+The University remains alert to the potential for slavery and human trafficking within its domestic supply chain and also challenges itself to consider and assess more proximate risks.

 Other policies and actions include: